Region in Focus

 Mohamed Yahia Al-Malayia, a reporter for Al-Salam, and Al-Masdar photographer Jamal al-Sharabi were killed during a deadly attack by government forces on demonstrators in Sanaa on March 18.

-Criticising President Saleh or reporting on corruption among senior officials, as well as documenting the government's campaign against southern secessionists or the war with Houthi rebels in the north, are red lines for the press.
+Criticising former President Saleh or reporting on corruption among senior officials, as well as documenting the government's campaign against southern secessionists or the war with Houthi rebels in the north, are red lines for the press.

 The government exerts tight control over broadcast and print institutions and reporters are regularly harassed and intimidated by security forces.